This easy Boston baked beans side dish recipe, is made with canned navy beans, onion and bacon baked until bubbly in a tangy vinegar-molasses sauce.

 My husband was born and raised in Boston and I lived there for 9 years so this baked beans recipe is a long time coming.
 Don’t worry, I promise it was worth the wait.

-Hearty, comforting and great for prepping ahead of time, Boston baked beans is one of those crowd-pleasing side dishes that you know will always be a hit.
+Hearty, comforting and great for prepping ahead of time, these easy to make baked beans is one of those crowd-pleasing side dishes that you know will always be a hit.

 The secret to my Boston baked beans recipe is all the sauce.
 Sweet, tangy and a slight kick of heat, my molasses-based sauce is made with a variety of staples you probably already have on hand including ketchup, Dijon mustard and Nature’s Intent Organic Apple Cider Vinegar.